LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: Related Work

 Early counting models, referred to as class-specific, targeted counting problems for certain categories \citep{arteta2016counting,babu2022completely,mundhenk2016large,xie2018microscopy}, such as cars, people, or cells.
 Later, with the emergence of stronger vision models and large-scale datasets, class-agnostic methods were proposed that could count objects from a wide variety of categories.
 However, most existing class-agnostic, or open-world, models require visual exemplars of the target objects \citep{djukic2023low,gong2022class,lin2022scale,liu2022countr,lu2019class,nguyen2022few,ranjan2021learning,shi2022represent,yang2021class,you2023few}.

 \textbf{Text-based counting models.} With the advent of vision-language foundation models such as CLIP and GroundingDINO, text-based open-world models have been proposed that are trained specifically for counting.
 Leveraging the rich textual and visual feature extraction capabilities of foundation models, obtained through web-scale training, the text-based counting models by \citet{amini2023open,dai2024referring,kang2024vlcounter,amini2024countgd} have started to demonstrate comparable or superior accuracy.
 In addition, \citet{shi2024training} introduce TFOC, a counting model that does not require any counting-specific training.
 Instead, they cast the counting problem as a prompt-based segmentation task, using SAM \citep{kirillov2023segment} to obtain segmentation masks that determine the output number.
+Despite this progress, these models remain constrained by two principal limitations.
+First, their performance can degrade significantly under considerable distribution shift in the input samples.
+Second, the prompts they interpret are typically limited to simple object categories or referring expressions; as task complexity increases, these models often fail.
+Employing LVLMs for counting offers a potential pathway to mitigate these issues.

 \textbf{Leveraging the concept of divide and conquer for counting.} The concept of divide and conquer has been used in early work \citep{chattopadhyay2017counting, xiong2019open, stahl2018divide}. \citet{chattopadhyay2017counting} use an image-level divide and conquer approach and train a convolutional neural network (CNN) that can count objects from a predetermined and limited set of categories in sub-images. \citet{xiong2019open} propose applying the divide step on the convolutional feature map instead of the input image to avoid repeatedly computing convolutional features for each sub-image, thereby improving efficiency.
 However, the CNN in their work is only capable of counting a single object category.
 Similar to \citet{chattopadhyay2017counting}, \citet{stahl2018divide} also employ image-level division and train a CNN to count objects from a predetermined set of categories.
 Nonetheless, their method does not require local image annotations for training.